 As FG III, you will be proofreading and language editing, which may involve proofreading texts in terms of spelling, grammar, punctuation, formatting, typography, highlighting and commenting on text that could be improved in terms of clarity, and inputting authors' corrections.
 It can also involve preparing and checking proofs for publication in various formats and media, as well as preparing manuscripts in electronic format or on paper in terms of spelling, grammar and syntax, and checking texts for their coherence and uniformity.
 This role can involve checking compliance with stylistic conventions and rules, and the compliance of the texts with the Inter-institutional Style Guide adopted by all the European Union institutions.
 It can also involve checking the quality of work performed by outside contractors in the field.
 This role can also include preparing the Institutions’ documents for publication and finalising texts in typographical terms.
 You can also carry out various other language related tasks, such as moderation of content of website pages and transcription.

 As FG IV, you will be translating into your language 1 from at least two source languages, (primarily from English and/or French).
 You will read through and correct your own translations, as well as revise translations by other in house and freelance translators.
 You will research terminology and create/maintain term bases, as well as help with training measures and the development of IT tools.
 You will also provide linguistic advice and sharing specialist knowledge in domains of interest to the Institution.
-In this role, you can contribute to quality assurance and maintenance of linguistic data, including for machine translation, as well as manage linguistic projects and workflows.
+In this role, you may contribute to quality assurance and maintenance of linguistic data, including for machine translation, as well as manage linguistic projects and workflows.